 - Not lit AC power is not connected. - Green In standby mode, indicates that a valid AC source is connected to the power supply, and that the power supply is operational.
-When the system is on, it also indicates that the power supply is providing DC power to the system. - Amber Indicates a problem with the power supply. - Alternating green and amber When hot-adding a power supply, this indicates that the power supply is mismatched with the other power supply (a high output power supply and a Energy Smart power supply are installed in the same system).
+When the system is on, it also indicates that the power supply is providing DC power to the system. - Amber Indicates a problem with the power supply. - Alternating green and amber When hot-adding a power supply, this indicates that the power supply is mismatched with the other power supply.
 Replace the power supply that has the flashing indicator with a power supply that matches the capacity of the other installed power supply.

-Figure 1-6.
+Figure 1-7.
 Power Supply Status Indicator